Jewish Tradition

 The source pattern includes protective angels, Michael as prince and defender, Psalmic protection language, Jacob traditions, and later customs around angels of peace.
 Jewish guardian-angel belief should be read in Jewish categories before it is compared with Christian or New Age language.

-This is why guardian-angel tradition has to stay comparative: Christian, Jewish, Islamic, and New Age contexts share the word guardian while using different source layers.
+This is why guardian-angel tradition has to stay comparative: Jewish, Christian, Islamic, and New Age contexts share the word guardian while meaning different kinds of care, protection, and obligation.

 Rev. Maria SantosM.Div., Interfaith Seminary

-Genesis 28 and 32Jacob encounters angels and divine presence around journey and returnStrong angelic accompaniment imagery
+Genesis 28 and 32Jacob encounters angels and divine presence around travel and returnStrong angelic accompaniment imagery

 Psalm 91:11-12Angels guard the faithful in poetic protection languageImportant but not a formula